 Amy also spent two years working as the Quebec correspondent for The Associated Press, covering major Quebec stories of international interest, including the deaths of Natasha Richardson and Arturo Gatti, and the war crimes trial of Desiré Munyaneza.

-In her role as a web reporter, Amy has written about everything that happens in Montreal and Quebec -- from plane crashes to potholes, politics to protests.
+As a web reporter, Amy has written about everything that happens in Montreal and Quebec -- from plane crashes to potholes, politics to protests.

-While her main role is as a web reporter for CTV, she has also regularly filled in as line-up editor, assignment editor and reporter.
+While her main role is as a web reporter for CTV, she has also filled in as line-up editor, assignment editor and on-air reporter.
 Amy was an elections results producer for the last two provincial elections and was the Quebec results specialist for CTV’s national election coverage in October 2015, a career highlight.

 Amy is a passionate advocate for disability rights and works with J'Accede Quebec to build and supply free portable ramps to local businesses that are inaccessible to people who use wheelchairs.